 Analysis / Bias

-Overall, we rate American Free Press an extreme right biased, tin foil hat level source based on promotion of conspiracies, racism, antisemitism and being labeled a hate group by numerous sources.
+Overall, we rate American Free Press an extreme right biased, tin foil hat level source based on the promotion of conspiracies, racism, antisemitism, and being labeled a hate group by numerous sources.
 (D. Van Zandt 8/18/2016) Updated (10/26/2019)